-- Heat oil in a skillet over med heat; cook onion until golden.
-Add garlic and cook until fragrant.
-Transfer to a mixing bowl to cool.
+- Heat oil in a skillet over med heat; cook onion until golden at the edges.
+Add garlic and cook one more minute.
+Remove from heat and set aside to cool.

-- In a large bowl, gently mix the beef, pork, and turkey by hand until well combined.
-Process the saltines in a food processor into a fine texture, or crush with a rolling pin.
+- In a large bowl, gently mix the beef, pork, and turkey by hand until combined.
+Process the saltines in a food processor into a fine texture, or place in a zip-type bag and crush with a rolling pin.
 Add the crackers to the milk in a small mixing bowl.
 Add the eggs and yolk, mustard, Worcestershire sauce, thyme, parsley, salt and pepper, along with the cooked onions and garlic to the milk and cracker paste; mix well and then add to the meat.
 Gently mix until well incorporated.

-- Shape meat mixture into two loaves, side by side, on a parchment-lined, rimmed baking sheet.
-Trim parchment paper to remove excess, leaving about an inch around loaves.
-Broil on HI, 5-6 inches away from element, until well browned, 8-10 minutes.
+- Divide and shape mixture into two loaves, side by side, on a parchment-lined, rimmed baking sheet.
+Trim parchment paper around outside edge of loaves to remove excess, leaving about an inch around loaves.
+Broil on HIGH, 5-6 inches away from element, until well browned, 8-10 minutes.
 Brush some of the reserved, uncooked glaze over top and sides of loaves and return to oven to broil until glaze begins to brown, 3-4 minutes.